Arc vs Chrome (2026): Is Arc Browser Worth Switching From Chrome?

 30-Second Answer

-Pick Arc if you are a developer or power user who wants a completely reimagined browsing experience with Spaces, split view, and Command Bar.
-Pick Chrome if you want reliability, maximum compatibility, and the fastest browsing experience for everyday use.
-Arc wins for power users; Chrome wins for everyone else.
+Choose Arcif you're a developer or power user who wants a completely reimagined browsing experience — Spaces, split view, Command Bar, and AI features make it transformative for multitaskers.
+Choose Chrome if you want reliability, maximum compatibility, and the fastest browsing on all platforms.
+Arc wins 5-3 for power users, but Chrome remains the safe default for everyone else.

 Our Verdict